List of Black Lightning characters: Brandon Marshall

 Brandon Marshall (portrayed by Jahking Guillory) is a new student at Garfield High.
 At the time when A.S.A. soldiers were giving a beat-down to Jefferson Pierce, Jennifer discovers that he is a metahuman who can manipulate the properties of earth as seen when he makes Jennifer some diamonds from some coal as well as negating electrical attacks.
 Brandon revealed to Jennifer that he came to Markovia to look for Helga Jace who was responsible for killing his mother.
-Because his mother died when he was young, Brandon had been in different foster homes.
+Because his mother died when he was young, Brandon had been in several foster homes.
 After an earthquake-triggering seizure that Jennifer treated, Brandon and Jennifer are captured by Sergeant Grayle and Specialist Travis.
 Both of them managed to escape partially due to a combination of Jennifer overloading the inhibitor collars and Sergeant Grayle knocking out Specialist Travis.
 Brandon later meets Jefferson when Jennifer informs him on how Odell used her.
-Jennifer later persuades her father to let him assist in rescuing Lynn partially by revealing his abilities and partially because he is looking for Helga Jace.
+Jennifer later persuades her father to let him assist in rescuing Lynn partially by revealing his abilities and partially because he is looking for Jace.
 When it came to rescuing Lynn from the Markovians, Brandon used his earthquake when he finally encounters Jace only to be knocked out by Sergeant Grayle who evacuated both of them.
-Jennifer brought Brandon to Dr. Jace to get information on her mother whose ashes he kept in crystallized form.
+Jennifer brought Brandon to Jace to get information on her mother whose ashes he kept in crystallized form.
 She stated that she was killed by his father who also had earth-based forms.
-Brandon throws the crystallized ash into Dr. Jace's left shoulder and leaves with Jennifer.
+Brandon throws the crystallized ash into Jace's left shoulder and leaves with Jennifer.
 He asks TC to help look for information on his father only for Khalil to suffer a glitch that briefly frees the Painkiller program.
-Brandon later held Dr. Jace at his apartment so that she can tell him all about his father.
+Brandon later held Jace at his apartment so that she can tell him all about his father.
 When Lightning gets captured, Brandon helps Black Lightning to rescue her.
 He and Lightning briefly fight Gravedigger in the Pit, after which the two of them kiss.